-Students who have been bullied report it to their Tutor or Director of Learning/ Head of Year as soon as possible after the incident or confidentially using school email bullying at stopbullying@st-benedicts.cumbria.sch.uk
+Students who have been bullied report it to their Tutor, Learning Mentor or Head of Year as soon as possible after the incident or confidentially using the stay safe app on teams.

 Students who see others being bullied report it to a member of staff as soon as possible.
 The member of staff to whom the incident is reported will deal with it in the first instance.
-The Director of Learning will record all incidents of bullying and be responsible for informing parents.
+The HOY will record all incidents of bullying and be responsible for informing parents.